-A greyhound bus station.
-Chicago.
+Greyhound Chicago.
+A bus station.
 Crowded.
-Hot. (wipes under his chin.)
-Here's me bopping on in. (tosses the money.)
+Hot.
+(Wipes under his chin.)
+Here's me bopping on in.
+(Bops around.)
+Got my suitcase.
+Money in my wallet.
+(To clerk.)
+Hey, baby.
+(Tosses the money.)
 Yeah, you ain't deaf.
 Mississippi.
 Huh?
 No way!
 Round trip, baby.
 This is definitely a round trip.
-Sheeee, two weeks and the newstand.
+Sheeee, two weeks and I'm back in Chicago!
+Where I belong.
+Same to you!
+Then.
+Then.
+I stroll over to the newstand.
 Buy me a Plastic Man Comic and a pack of Lucky Strike.
 Couple of Butternut candy bars.
 Some Wrigley.
 Spearmint.
 (Unwraps the gum.)
 Mmmmmm.
 (Chewing with deep pleasure.)
-Gotta get me a Goea Cola.
+Gotta get me a Co Cola.
 (Drinks it, tosses bottle.
 Looks at watch.)
 Right on time.
 Hey, buddy!
 I'm first.
 Ticket right here, sir.
 Sit myself down.
 (Pointedly.)
 Up front.
-No, not up front.
+No pot up front.
 This is gonna be a long trip and I need room, man.
 Room.
-Go to the back; spread myself out.
+Got to the back; spread myself out.
 (Does so, looks out window,) Ma.
 Ma.
 Here I am.
 (Waves.)
 What?
 I can't hear.
-Stay out of what?
+What?
+Stay out of trouble?
 Oh.
 Yeah, sure.
 Yeah.
 Bye!
-Mmmmmmmm.
+Mmmmmmmmmm.
 (Imitating sound of motor, rocking a little in his seat.)
-I light me up a cig.
+I light me a up a cig.
 (Smokes and gazes out of window.)
 'S green.
 Wow.
-One mile and it's green.
+One mile outside the city and it's green.
 Lawns.
 Look at those trees!
 Oh, man!
 (Yawns.)
 Sun's going down.
 (Closes his eyes; snores; wakes; looks out of window.)
-Ha ha.
-Oh, man!
+Jesus!
 Don't tell me that's cotton!
 Ha ha.
 I thought it was gonna be big.
 Big bushes of it.
 Like snowballs.
 Like, like cotton.
 This is jive.
 Where the houses?
 Oops, there's one.
 Damn.
-Shoe boxes.
-Wee little shoe boxes from Thom Mcann.
-Hey, Mississippi, ain't you got no towns?
+They look like shoe boxes.
+Wee what/ little shoe boxes from Thom McAn.
+Hey, Misissippi, ain't you got no towns?
 No magnolia?
 Lord have mercy.
 Look at that.
 Hey!
 Hey!
 (Waving.)
 Where your shoes, nigger?
 (Laughs.)
 (TK?)
 (Opens window, pokes his head out.)
-Mmmm.
-What is it?
-(Inhaling) Something, something, sweet like honeysuckle, leaves, moss.
+What is it / Mmmm.
+Smell that.
+Something, something, sweet like honeysuckle, (in haling) / leaves, moss.
 And (his voice alters) mud.
 Smells like mud.
 And water.